o3de/o3de.org/content/docs/learning-guide/tutorials/lumberyard-to-o3de/get-starter-game-project.md

 You will need to go through the Lumberyard Setup Assistant and follow the *"Full Install"* path.
 You can open this assistant anytime via `SetupAssistant.bat` in the Lumberyard folder.
 You will need Visual Studio 2019 with its "Desktop development with C++" component properly installed.

 Once the setup is over, you might want to generate or re-generate a Visual Studio solution.
-Simply run `./lmbr_waf.bat configure --enabled-game-projects=SamplesProject,StarterGame` from the **dev** folder.
+Simply run `.\lmbr_waf.bat configure --enabled-game-projects=SamplesProject,StarterGame` from the **dev** folder.
 Then open `dev\Solutions\LumberyardSDK_vs2019.sln` with Visual Studio 2019.

 To run the editor, set **Sandbox\Editor** as startup project on right click.